joshbakervt/interactive-audio-spectrum-graph/README.md

 # Interactive Audio Spectrum Graph
-This project will allow users to visualize audio frequency analysis of an inputted wav file.
+This personal project will allow users to visualize audio frequency analysis of an inputted wav file.
 Hoping to include integration of streaming platforms like spotify (with login), and allow manipulation of playback (pause, scroll), in addition to reverberation, echo, isolation

 # Useful links